Please browse the USDA Refinance page above if you already have a 502 Guaranteed USDA loan and want to learn more about USDA refinance program.

 - USDA RD 100% (With 1% Guarantee Fee / .35% monthly MI) $0 DOWN PAYMENT = $764.94

 Please note all Government home loan programs (USDA, FHA, VA) serve a purpose.
 They are all safe and secure fix rate loans with no pre payments penalties.
-This means you can move or sell your home anytime without penalty.
+This means you can sell your home and pay off your loan anytime without penalty.
 The FHA home loan is certainly a great choice for home buyers living in more populated locations inside major cities that are not USDA eligible, or households that make income over the USDA eligibility limits.
 Please visit FHA Mortgage Source here if you are home buyer interested in learning more about FHA home loans.

 - USDA Loans require NO money down – up to 101% financing.